pughlab/pipeline-suite/README.md

     - path to target intervals (such as bed file for exome capture kit)
     - path to dbSNP file (if undefined, a default will be used)

+   - bamqc_config.yaml, specifies:
+    - path to reference genome (requires .fa, .dict and .fai files)
+    - path to hapmap/SNP file with population frequencies
+    - path to target intervals (such as bed file for exome capture kit)

    - haplotype_caller_config.yaml, specifies:
     - path to reference genome (requires .fa, .dict and .fai files)
     - path to target intervals (exome capture kit [bed], if defined)